rapid7/insightconnect-plugins/plugins/microsoft_teams/help.md

 #### Send HTML Message

-Send HTML as a message
+This action is used to send HTML as a message

 ##### Input